groundwater/federation/README.md

 Actors have names, any name you like.
 The nameing convention is up to you, but choosing a good convention will make routing easier.
 Each process has its own router and routing table.
-The routing table matches actor names to URLs using regular expressions.
+Since messages are addressed to other actors by name, the router matches names to URLs.
 Once a match is found, the message is sent to the remote process.

 ![Routing](https://raw.github.com/jacobgroundwater/federation/assets/export/federation.png)